What is an SEO copywriter?

 - The details of your products/services and how they benefit your customer

-(*If you want help trying to pin down what makes your business best able to solve your customer’s problems – you might like to download my USP template.)
+(*If you want help trying to pin down what makes your business best able to solve your customer’s problems, a bite-sized strategy session might help you.)

 Depending on your project, your copywriter might leave it there.
 But if you’re asking your copywriter to write words that will be read online – they also need to ask you: